-4. If advanced standing is granted with credit on the basis of appropriate evaluation, not more than one-sixth of the total credits required for an ATSapproved degree may be granted in this way.
+4. If advanced standing is granted with credit on the basis of appropriate evaluation, not more than one-sixth of the total credits required for an ATS-approved degree may be granted in this way.

-5. At least 50 percent of the concentration hours must be taken at WES.
-6. A student must meet the minimum residency requirements of the individual programs: 32 hours for the Master of Divinity; Master of Arts, Theological Studies; and Master of Arts in Christian Education; 27 hours for the Master of Arts in Leadership; 43 hours for the Master of Arts in Counseling; and 53 hours for the Master of Arts in Marriage and Family Therapy.
+5. At least 50 percent of the concentration hours must be taken at the seminary at George Fox University.

+6. A student must meet the minimum residency requirements of the individual programs: 32 hours for the Master of Divinity, Master of Arts Theological Studies, and Master of Arts in Christian Education; 27 hours for the Master of Arts in Leadership; 43 hours for the Master of Arts in Counseling; and 53 hours for the Master of Arts in Arts in Marriage and Family Therapy.